mtrevisan/HunLinter/README.md

 Once something is written, an automatic filtering is executed to find all the words (and part-of-speech if given) that are already contained into the thesaurus.

-It is possible to right click on a row to bring up the popup menu and select whether to copy it, remove it (and all the other rows in which the selected definition appears), or merge with the current synonyms.
+It is possible to right-click on a row to bring up the popup menu and select whether to copy it, remove it (and all the other rows in which the selected definition appears), or merge with the current synonyms.

 ![alt text](https://i.postimg.cc/yx1D0Xtz/thesaurus.png "Thesaurus")